Analytics-Driven/project-jimi/README.md

 Project to do some analysis on Jimi Hendrix Data.

-This is the first projct, so i'll be defining some architecture that we can re-use for other projects.
+This is the first project, so i'll be defining an architecture that we can re-use and expand for other projects.

 The main elements are: